meineerde/weak/README.md

 ## Code of Conduct

-Everyone interacting in the WeakSet project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/meineerde/weak_set/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Weak project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/meineerde/weak/blob/main/CODE_OF_CONDUCT.md).